iluxame/blackducktools/README.md

 # blackducktools
 ## get_components.sh

-Script to search the Black Duck KB for components matching string
+Script to search the Black Duck KB for components matching string.

 ### Description:

 Returns a list of OSS components from the KB matching the supplied string

+### Prerequisites & configuration:

+* Requires jq to be installed.
+* Modify the script to add a valid API key and the Server URL.

 ### Arguments: